 Following on from last half term, our focus during golden time is still fine motor skills.
 This week we had different stations for the children to explore.
-We provided a range of activities to further develop the children's skills such as; paperclip chains, threading straws through tubes and play dough and sticks.
+We provided a range of activities to further develop the children's skills such as; paperclip chains, threading straws through tubes, finger knitting and play dough and sticks.
 The children loved these activities!

 During Golden Time we will be focusing on our fine motor skills and our hand-eye co-ordination.
 These skills are essential for performing everyday tasks such as self care (clothing fastenings, using cutlery) and academic skills (writing, computing).
 Without the ability to complete these tasks, a child's self esteem can suffer and their academic performance can be compromised.
 They may also struggle to develop appropriate independence in life skills such as dressing and feeding.